 If you’re able to find out the exact person you’ll be applying to, or the head of the department you’ll be working in, it helps to research them as well.

 As Keith Ferrazzi points out in his book Never Eat Alone, this research can flatter the person and leave a lasting impression on them.
-It also helps to make you more likeable than the other candidates.
+It also helps to make you more likable than the other candidates.

 Let’s say your contact is the head of the Human Resources department.
-You could do some research into their social media profiles and personal or professional blogs.
+You could do some research on their social media profiles and personal or professional blogs.
 Once you’ve found them you can look for:

 You can then present views or ideas that resonate with them (as long as they’re authentic); or you can strike up a conversation with them about a topic that really interests them, by mentioning one of their achievements.

 Don’t worry, people won’t be confused as to how you know about all of this.
-Instead they’ll be flattered that you took the time to research them.
+Instead, they’ll be flattered that you took the time to research them.

 Phew!
-Over the last few points you’ve done a lot of research and preparation.
+Over the last few points, you’ve done a lot of research and preparation.
 But this is where you finally get to take some action and put it all to good use.

-Based on everything you’ve learned - about the job, company and contacts - it’s time to put together a cover letter to send with your application.
+Based on everything you’ve learned—about the job, company, and contacts—it’s time to put together a cover letter to send with your application.